2025 Malian protests

 On May 3, 2025, hundreds of people gathered on the streets of Bamako, Mali to call for an end to the administration of Assimi Goïta and support democratic reform.
 It was the first broad-scale public display of support for democracy and act of civil resistance towards the military junta since its inception in 2020.
-The protests arise from numerous abuses committed by the president's administration and its allies, including the jailing of resistance figures and dissolution of the political opposition and establishment, as well as efforts to hold on to power past the end of Goïta's mandate in 2025.
+The protests arose from numerous abuses committed by the president's administration and its allies, including the jailing of resistance figures and dissolution of the political opposition and establishment, as well as efforts to hold on to power past the end of Goïta's mandate in 2025.
 The moves have been condemned by Amnesty International and the International Federation for Human Rights, which claim they represent a repeated, consistent pattern of repression since the beginning of the transition period.

 Protests and government response

 Preceding events

 The protests came a week after the government issued a decree in the Council of Ministers seeking to repeal the law governing the charter of political parties; they also followed the recent arrest of prominent opposition figure Mamadou Traoré, who had accused top-ranking members in the regime of corruption.
 On April 30, prominent officials in government proposed an extended five-year mandate for the president and the dissolution of all political parties.